pkibbey/peak-blooms-build/README.md

 ## 📖 Overview

 Peak Blooms is an interactive journey documenting the complete development lifecycle of a modern web application.
-This repository showcases the design decisions, technical implementations, challenges faced, and key learnings across a structured 21-day development timeline.
+This repository showcases the design decisions, technical implementations, challenges faced, and key learnings across a structured month-long development timeline.

 Whether you're interested in web development best practices, design systems, or simply want to follow a real project from inception to completion, Peak Blooms provides insights into each phase of the development process.